Factor pre-training in Bayesian multivariate logistic models: Theoretical Support

 where $\epsilon_n=e^{c_Z \log^{1/2}\{(k \vee q)n\}}\left\{\frac{\log^{1/2}(p_n)}{n^{1/2}} + \frac{\log^{1/2}(kn)}{p_n^{1/2}} \right\}$, $\text{pr}$ and $\tilde \Pi$ denote the true data generating probability measure and the posterior probability measure induced by \eqref{eq:pi_tilde} respectively, and $C$ and $c_Z$ are universal constants not depending on $n$ and $p_n$. \end{theorem}

-Theorem \ref{thm:posterior_contraction} characterizes contraction of the posterior distribution around the true values.
-Again, for both $\Lambda_0 \Lambda_0^\top$ and $B_0$, we rescale the distance from the parameters by suitable quantities to take into account the growing dimension of the parameter space.
-The contraction rate is given by $\frac{1}{n^{1/2}} + \frac{1}{p_n^{1/2}}$ up to subpolynomal factors and is the same, modulo a logarithmic term, as that for the estimates.
+For both $\Lambda_0 \Lambda_0^\top$ and $B_0$, we rescale the distance by suitable quantities to take into account the growing dimension of the parameter space.
+The contraction rate is given by $\frac{1}{n^{1/2}} + \frac{1}{p_n^{1/2}}$ up to subpolynomal factors and is the same, modulo a logarithmic term, as rates for the estimates.